Top 10 Seinfeld episodes

 1. The Soup Nazi

 Season 7, Episode 6 (1995)

-This episode if my favourite simply because the character of the Soup Nazi is inspired, probably one of the best ever created for television, and each line and encounter is so well written and seamless you wish he had become more of a regular.
-I can’t count the amount of times I have quoted this episode and each time I watch it, it still makes me laugh.
-You would be hard pressed to find a funnier 30 minutes of television, past, present or future.
+This episode is my favourite simply because the character of the Soup Nazi is so inspired.
+He's probably one of the best minor characters ever created for television, and each line and encounter is so well written and seamless you wish he had become more of a regular.
+I can’t count the number of times I have quoted this episode and it still makes me laugh when I rewatch it.
+You'd be hard pressed to ever find a funnier 30 minutes of television.

 Now it's your turn to pick!
 Vote for your favourite Seinfeld episodes!